 • Ensure that all concentrated potential sources of pollution are protected (bunded) in order to minimise the risk of accidental spillage or pollution.
 Storage tanks should be bunded in such a way to contain at least 120% of the storage tank's capacity.

 8.4 FIRE MANAGEMENT

-Refer to emergency preparedness and response paragraph Error!
-Reference source not found...
+Refer to emergency preparedness and response on paragraph 7.11 and paragraph 7.10.18 of the EMPr.

 8.5 MINIMISE DUST AND AIR EMISSIONS